-Investing in our common stock involves risks that are described in the "Risk factors" section beginning on page 7 of this prospectus.
-Shares of closed-end investment companies frequently trade at a discount to their net asset value and this may increase the risk of loss of purchasers in this offering.
+An investment in our securities involves certain risks, including, among other things, risks relating to investments in securities of small, private and developing businesses.
+We describe some of these risks in the "Risk Factors" section, beginning on page 9 of this prospectus.
+Shares of closed-end investment companies frequently trade at a discount to their net asset value and this may increase the risk of loss of purchasers of our securities.
+You should carefully consider these risks together with all of the other information contained in this prospectus and any prospectus supplement before making a decision to purchase our securities.